Achronus/zentra/docs/sdk/index.md

 # Zentra SDK

-The SDK is the easiest way to a complete full-stack app up and running in minutes.
+The SDK is the easiest way to get a full-stack application up and running in minutes.

-It includes the API and Models packages for the [FastAPI [:material-arrow-right-bottom:]](https://fastapi.tiangolo.com/) backend and builds the [Next.js [:material-arrow-right-bottom:]](https://nextjs.org/) frontend too.
+It includes the API and Models packages for the [FastAPI [:material-arrow-right-bottom:]](https://fastapi.tiangolo.com/) backend and builds the [Next.js [:material-arrow-right-bottom:]](https://nextjs.org/) frontend automatically too.

 !!! info "Important"